esheldon/ngmix/README.md

     psf_obs.add_gmix(psf_gmix_fit)

     # fit the galaxy.
-    # the weight image for the fit
+    # the weight image for the fit; can be complex in principle
     weight=numpy.zeros(image.shape) + 1/sigma**2

     jacob=ngmix.jacobian.UnitJacobian(pars[0], pars[1])

-    # we use a weight map and add the psf
+    # When constructing the Observation we include a weight map and a psf
+    # observation

     obs = Observation(image, weight=weight, jacob=jacob, psf=psf_obs)

     # Use MCMCSimple to fit using a "simple" model, either "exp" or "dev"